Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Experimental results

 \subsection{Comparison with an oracle test}

 We now compare our methodology with the oracle test making full use of the null distribution.
 The oracle test statistic is defined in $\eqref{eqn:def-v}$ for the normal model.
 For the exponential model the stream averages are Gamma-distributed, and so one uses the quantiles of that distribution to compute $p_q$ instead.
 The oracle-test is then calibrated by Monte-Carlo simulation.
 For this calibration, $10^4$ simulations were used.
 In the presentation we use HC-permutation and HC-oracle to refer to the two tests.
-We compare the oracle test with our methodology with respect to two aspects: \begin{itemize} \item {\em Stream lengths.} Given that calibration by permutation is meaningless for $t=1$ we expect the performance gap between an oracle and the proposed test to be large for short streams.
+We compare the oracle test with our methodology with respect to two aspects: \begin{itemize} \item {\em Stream lengths.} For $t=1$ calibration by permutation leads to a powerless test.
+Therefore we expect the performance gap between an oracle and the proposed test to be large for short streams.
 However, we observe the finite-sample performance is already quite comparable to the oracle test even for very short streams. \item {\em Performance loss.} Our test makes no use of knowledge of the null distribution.
 While asymptotically equivalent to first order, we expect some performance loss in finite samples compared to the oracle. \end{itemize}

 We use $n=10^3$ streams in our simulations.
 To study the influence of stream length we considered $|\cS| = 12$ (i.e. $\beta\approx0.64$, moderately sparse regime) but the results are qualitatively identical for other choices of sparsity.
 The signal strength was chosen slightly above the asymptotic detectability threshold, but ensuring the difference in performance was highlighted.
 For the exponential model very short streams would lead to a value $\theta\geq\lambda_0$ in the parameterization in~\eqref{eq:var-signal}, so the shortest stream considered is $t=4$.
 Figure~\ref{fig:sim-t} shows that the performance is comparable with respect to the oracle tests even at very short lengths, suggesting that finite-sample performance is much more forgiving than what our theoretical characterization might suggest, as there is only a very small loss of power in comparison to an oracle.
 Naturally, the permutation test has no power for streams of length $t=1$.
 Note that the strength of the anomalous signal is decreasing in $t$, such that in the normal model the oracle test performs identically for any value of $t$.
 In contrast, for the exponential model, the difference in null and alternative means is $\theta/(\lambda_0(\lambda_0-\theta))$ and is larger for smaller streams, so all tests perform worse at larger values of $t$.